 Once you have completed your degree you must gain 2 years of audit work experience.
 If you decide to pursue a master’s degree, this will count for 12 of the 24 months of work experience.

 Until recently, no amount of work experience could be substituted for the educational requirement, but the rules have changed.
-Candidates are now eligible to sit for the CIA exam if they have:
+Candidates are now eligible to sit and study for the CIA exam if they have:

 Completed 2 years of post-secondary school in addition to having 5 years of work experience in the auditing field